 In the strategy, the Six Cities have worked together on spearhead projects in each of the three focus areas: open innovation platforms, open data and interfaces, and open participation and customership.
 The spearhead projects have provided the basis for innovation activities and created the framework for the cooperation of the city community.
-Futhermore, there have been several pilot projects.
+Futhermore, there are several pilot projects.

 1. Open innovation platforms